-In April 2008, Red Feather Woman completed an extensive tour of Turkey, and Pakistan, sponsored by the US State Department.
-She was received with great applause and enthusiasm by all audiences numbering in the thousands as she wove her traditional stories.
-She also received national media coverage in Pakistan.
-As storyteller/musicians blending the tales of hope, and spiritual survival, Red Feather Woman proved to be a “true” ambassador of peace and unity throughout the 8 cities in Turkey and 4 providences of Pakistan including the capital Islamabad.
+Red Feather Woman has toured extensively throughout the US and abroad.
+Sponsored by the US State Department, she has performed in Malta, Turkey and Pakistan for audiences numbering in the thousands, earning national media coverage in Pakistan.
+As a storyteller/musician, blending tales of hope and spiritual survival, Red Feather Woman proved to be a true ambassador of peace and unity throughout eight cities in Turkey and four provinces of Pakistan, including the capital Islamabad.

 1995 - Texas A&M University, College Station, Texas; Bachelor of Arts Degree, -Sociology and Anthropology